Beginners' Guide to How to Read Crochet Patterns

 Types of Crochet Patterns - Written vs Charted

-Crochet patterns come in two forms: written and charted.
-Written patterns use words and abbreviations to describe the stitches and techniques used in the pattern.
-Charted patterns use symbols to represent the stitches and techniques used in the pattern.
+A Charted crochet diagram uses symbols to represent the stitches and techniques used in the pattern.
 It is a stitch diagram that includes everything you need to know to create the project.
+Charts show the instructions in pictorial form and many people prefer to work from them.

 Charted patterns are great for visual learners because they allow you to see the pattern as a graph.
+When the pattern becomes more complex, a crochet chart may be easier to read.

 Symbols used in Charted Patterns